interserver/mailbaby-api-samples/openapi-client/bash/README.md

-# MailBaby Email Delivery API Bash client
+# MailBaby Email Delivery and Management Service API Bash client

 ## Overview

-This is a Bash client script for accessing MailBaby Email Delivery API service.
+This is a Bash client script for accessing MailBaby Email Delivery and Management Service API service.

 The script uses cURL underneath for making all REST calls.